Frequently Asked Questions

 Waitlist position determines selection order — earlier deposits choose first from each litter when puppies are old enough to assess (typically 4–6 weeks).
 You’ll receive photos, videos, and personality notes to help you choose.
 If you have specific preferences (color, coat, gender), we note those on your file.

-Yes, we work with families across the country.
-We do not use cargo shipping — it’s stressful for the dogs.
-For families who cannot travel to us, we can arrange nanny transport — a professional pet transporter who carries your puppy as a hand-carry cabin item.
-Please ask us about options.
+We do not use cargo shipping for puppies — it's stressful for the dogs and introduces too many variables we can't control.
+For families who cannot travel to us, we can arrange nanny transport — a professional pet transporter who carries your puppy as a hand-carry item in the cabin.
+This option has an additional cost which varies by destination.
+We're also happy to meet families within a reasonable driving distance.
+Please ask us about options when you reach out.

 Before your puppy comes home, they will have:

-- Age-appropriate vaccinations (DHPP) administered by a licensed veterinarian
+• Age-appropriate vaccinations (DHPP) administered by a licensed veterinarian

-- Deworming on a schedule starting at 2 weeks of age
+• Deworming on a schedule starting at 2 weeks of age

-- A veterinary wellness exam with a health certificate
+• A veterinary wellness exam with a health certificate

-- Microchip implanted and registered
+• Microchip implanted and registered

 You’ll receive a complete health record at pickup summarizing everything done while in our care.